-Building PCs can be scary for a first-timer, but, fortunately, it’s actually pretty simple.
-With Tek Syndicate’s build guide above, plus your own discretion with the manuals of the components you’ve purchased, you shouldn’t have a problem putting together your PC.
+Building PCs can be scary for a first-timer.
+Fortunately, it’s actually pretty simple and there are more resources than ever!
+With Tek Syndicate’s above build guide, plus your component manuals, you shouldn’t have a problem putting together your PC.

 Newbie builders also are afraid they might be missing something in the process.
 This is where our how to build a PC guide from this link should come in handy.
-We have enlisted detailed steps such as deciding on a budget, setting up your computer for first use, and installing the right drivers needed.
+We have detailed every step of the process from deciding on a budget, to setting up your computer, and installing all the drivers you’ll need.

 Install OS Via USB

-If you followed us properly, you’ve assembled the 1k rig and have the best 1000 dollar gaming PC.
+If you followed our guide, you’ve assembled the best gaming computer under $1000.

-Enjoy your gaming, and make sure you comment down below if you have any suggestions, recommendations, or perhaps you have second thoughts on picking which path you should take.
+Enjoy your gaming, and make sure you comment down below if you have any suggestions, or want a second opinion about which build you should pick.